 That’s not because compression was unavailable.
 It’s because for this use case, shaving latency off the hot path mattered more than squeezing the Arrow files further.
 Compression is there for when the economics change.

-First thing I had to unlearn: thinking of Arrow as a fancier way to serialize rows.
-If you approach it that way the code still compiles.
-Your design instincts are just wrong.
+The first thing I had to unlearn was thinking of Arrow as a fancier way to serialize rows.
+If you approach it that way the code still compiles but your design instincts end up fighting the format at every turn.

-Arrow’s model is genuinely columnar.
-A batch of data is a VectorSchemaRoot.
-It is a collection of FieldVectors with one per column.
-The natural rhythm is to fill all values for column A. Then all values for column B. Not push row objects through one at a time.
-When you fight that model with row by row logic in the hot path, Arrow lets you do it and then quietly makes you pay at scale.
+Arrow is genuinely columnar.
+A batch of data is a VectorSchemaRoot which is a collection of FieldVectors with one per column.
+The natural rhythm is to fill all values for column A then all values for column B, not push row objects through one at a time.
+I started with row by row logic in the hot path because it felt natural and Arrow let me do it, but it quietly made me pay at scale.

-First design decision that reflected this properly: split sort columns and non sort columns into separate VectorSchemaRoots.
-The immediate benefit was cleaner sorting.
-Narrower schemas are easier to reason about and less likely to corrupt unrelated fields when you permute rows to reorder them.
+The first design decision that reflected this properly was splitting sort columns and non sort columns into separate VectorSchemaRoots.
+The immediate benefit was cleaner sorting since narrower schemas are easier to reason about and less likely to corrupt unrelated fields when you permute rows to reorder them.

 But the bigger reason was the read path.
-In the sorted merge the reader needs to reconstruct ordering state across multiple files.
-It doesn’t need all the columns to do that.
-It only needs the sort columns.
-By keeping sort columns in their own root the reader could load just the sort columns into memory.
-It could reconstruct the heap state and merge order first.
-Then it could defer loading the much wider non sort columns until it actually needed to emit rows.
+In the sorted merge the reader needs to reconstruct ordering state across multiple files and it doesn’t need all the columns to do that, only the sort columns.
+By keeping sort columns in their own root the reader could load just the sort columns into memory, reconstruct the heap state and merge order first, then defer loading the much wider non sort columns until it actually needed to emit rows.
 When you have three sort columns and forty data columns that is a massive difference in memory footprint during the merge.

 for (int i = 0; i < fieldSpecs.size(); i++) {